Trying for a baby

 - An ultrasound will be requested

-A follow up appointment will be arranged, after the first appointment.
-Your consultant will discuss the findings of your tests and what is the best way forward.
+After the first appointment, your consultant will discuss the findings of your tests and what is the best way forward.
 This could include a number of procedures which can help boost you chances of getting pregnant.
 This includes Ovulation Induction which is a fertility treatment for women that encourages the production and release of eggs.

 IVF (In Vitro Fertilisation) and ICSI (Intracytoplasmic Sperm Injection) are both a form of treatment that involves collecting some eggs from a female partner and fertilising them with sperm in the lab.
 Once the eggs have been fertilised, one or two embryos will be placed back in to the womb.
 The two treatments differ in the number of sperm used. with IVF, the egg is added to a solution containing a large number of sperm.
 With ICSI, one sperm is injected directly into the egg.
 ICSI is used if sperm is unlikely to fertilise an egg naturally.